Dwolla makes connecting businesses to the ACH Network simple and straightforward.

 - Veterans’ Day – Nov.
 11, 2019 (Monday)

 - Thanksgiving Day – Nov.
 28, 2019 (Thursday)

 - Christmas Day – Dec.
 25, 2019 (Wednesday)

 Banking Holiday’s Impact on ACH Payments

-Similar to initiating a payment on a typical weekend, if you’re initiating your payment on a banking holiday these clearing times will be delayed and the payment will initiate on the next business day.
+Similar to initiating a payment on a typical weekend, if you’re initiating your payment on a banking holiday clearing times will be delayed until the next business day.